 The goal of your LinkedIn profile is to highlight the most important aspects of your career.
 If you can’t rearrange your sections to do this, what’s the solution?

-Two solutions to solve the anchored section’s conundrum
+Two ways to solve the anchored section’s conundrum

 The fist solution would be making better use of your Branding Headline.
 Let’s return to Education.
 Begin by showing your value in the Branding Headline by stating that you’re a student from your university, include your major, and what you’ll offer employers.

-Wrong: many college students will simply write in their Branding Headline, Student at the University of Connecticut.
+Wrong: many college students will simply write in their Branding Headline, as an example, Student at the University of Connecticut.
 This uses 40 of the 120 characters you’re allowed in your Branding Headline.

 Better, show your accomplishments and goals: High Honors Student at UConn | Major: Business Management | Minor: Mathematics | Aspiring Business Analyst

 The second way to mitigate the problem of anchored sections is directing visitors to areas of your profile in the About section.
 Despite the Summary section being condensed and showing only the first two lines, it’s more important than ever to tell your story.
 Moreover, it’s essential that you use those two lines to highlight your greatest accomplishment.

 You might indicate within the two opening lines that you worked extremely hard completing a Chemistry major while also completing four internships.